iivvoo/clippan/README.md

 With a recent Go install (>=1.13.x), `make` will build a clippan binary in bin/

-There are currently no pre-built binaries available yet.
+There are several pre-compiled releases available in the releases section

 ## Invocation